Once upon a time, I lived in a bucolic city called Chuncheon (choon-chun)….

 My favorite dish while living in Korea was dolsot bibimbap, South Korea’s quintessential comfort food.
 Bibimbap is essentially a rainbow of vegetables, protein (meat or tofu) and a dollop of gochujang (spicy red pepper paste) placed on top of a well-made bed of rice.
 When served in a heated dolsot, a stone bowl, you get crackling rice and a delicious bowl of dolsot bibimbap.
 Yum!

 I think the best kind of bibimbap is dolsot bibimbap.
 However, although a dolsot certainly makes this dish more interesting to eat, you don’t have to have one to prepare bibmbap.
 You can simply place all ingredients in a regular bowl.
+Update: another option is a cast iron skillet (see Emily’s post at Nourishing Matters).

 Simple and versatile to make, a variety of vegetables can be used according taste preferences.
 Keep in mind that what makes this dish so beautiful is the array of colors and textures of vegetables used.